grobian/carbon-c-relay/README.md

 be used to avoid router loops when sending the statistics to a certain destination.
 The `send statistics` construct can only be used once, but multiple destinations can be used then required.

+In case configuration becomes very long, or is managed better in separate files, the `include` directive can be used to read another file.
+The given file will be read in place and added to the router configuration at the time of inclusion.
+The end result is one big route configuration.
+Multiple `include` statements can be used throughout the configuration file.
+The positioning will influence the order of rules as normal.
+Beware that recursive inclusion (`include` from an included file) is supported, and currently no safeguards exist for an inclusion loop.
+For what is worth, this feature likely is best used with simple configuration files (e.g. not having `include` in them).

 Examples